MARXISM 101 – Introduction to Marxist Theory and Practice

-Center for Political Education invites you to participate in an eight-part introduction to Marxist theory and practice.
-With the help of guest teachers and speakers, beginners to Marxism will work together to learn about:
+Center for Political Education invites you to participate in a six-week introduction to Marxist theory and practice.
+By engaging with weekly readings and discussions, and with the help of guest teachers, beginners to Marxism will work together to learn about:

 Our current political moment presents challenges that compel our movements to adopt a rigorous approach to understanding how capitalism works, what and who advances history, and how to chart a vision for a better world.
 Take up this challenge with Marxism 101.

 Space in Marxism 101 will be limited.
-If you’re interested in participating, please take a moment to fill out an application form thoroughly by Friday, September 8, by 5pm (PDT), so we can get a sense of who you are and why you are interested in taking this class.
+If you’re interested in participating, please take a moment to thoughtfully fill out an application form by Tuesday, March, by 5pm (PDT), so we can get a sense of who you are and why you are interested in taking this class.
 The information you provide will help us tailor the sessions to the group’s needs.
 While everyone should feel free to apply for this class, preference will be given to beginners to Marxism, and members of people of color-led organizations.

 Please make sure to note your accessibility needs in your application.